TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 ### Opinionated News
 A *subjective* text which reports on an event recent at the time of writing or coming in the near future.

+❕ If the authors describe their personal experience and there are doubts whether the text belongs to Opinionated News, [News/Reporting](#newsreporting) or [Opinion/Argumentation](#opinionargumentation), consider whether there are any dates and locations mentioned.
+If yes and if it seems likely that such text would be published in a newspaper or as a news on a website of an organisation, annotate it as Opinionated News (if it is subjective) or News/Reporting (if it is objective).
+See more details and examples [here](opinion-vs-opinionated-news).

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Opinion/Argumentation
 A subjective text in which the authors convey their opinion or narrate their experience.
 It includes promotion of an ideology and other non-commercial causes.
+In contrast to Promotion, the main purpose of the text is not promoting a product, a service or an event.
 This genre includes a subjective narration of a personal experience as well.

 Common features:
 * subjective: contains adjectives/adverbs that convey opinion (happy, great, aweful)
-*	words that convey (un)certainty (certainly, surely)
+*	words that convey (un)certainty (certainly, surely; Slovene: (za)gotovo, seveda, res je, dejansko, jasno)
 *	Slovene: Slovene particle (členek – že, še, le, tudi, sploh …)
 * 1st person
+* exclamation marks

-❕ If there are doubts whether the text belongs to *Opinionated News* or *Opinion/Argumentation*, consider whether there are any dates and locations mentioned.
-If not and if it seems unlikely that such text would be published on a news site, annotate it as *Opinion/Argumentation*.
+❕ If the authors describe their personal experience and there are doubts whether the text belongs to [Opinionated News](#opinionated-news), [News/Reporting](#newsreporting) or Opinion/Argumentation, consider whether there are any dates and locations mentioned.
+If not and if it seems unlikely that such text would be published on a news site (it looks more like a blog), annotate it as *Opinion/Argumentation*.
+See more details and examples [here](opinion-vs-opinionated-news).

+❕ If the text is written in 1st person, that does not necessarily mean that it is Opinion/Argumentation - if the text is objective, it could be Information/Explanation (see an example on a link below).

+❔ How to differentiate between Opinion/Argumentation and [Promotion](#promotion)?
+See more details [here](opinion-vs-promotion).

 Examples: blog (personal blog, travel blog), editorial, advice, letter to editor, persuasive article or essay, formal speech, pamphlet, political propaganda, columns, political manifesto.